Dying Truths About Quitting Smoking Methods

 Three decades of stop smoking product advertisements have left smokers convinced that quitting without the nicotine patch, gum, lozenge or Chantix is difficult to near impossible.
 Industry ads are designed to get smokers to fear their natural quitting instincts.
-So which quit smoking method works best?
-Who should smokers trust, their instincts or industry ads?
+So, which quit smoking method works best?
+Who should smokers trust, their instincts and gut, or industry ads?

 They learned that while approved quitting products clobber placebo controls inside randomized clinical trials, that placebo isn't a real quitting method.
 They discovered that their government had kept hidden and secret the fact that approved quitting products are not effective when used in an over-the-counter manner, that they'd failed to prevail over cold turkey quitters in nearly every real-world quitting method survey ever conducted.